niteshraj2310/Agroforestry/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## Did you know that ghosts call their true love their ghoul-friend?